smartprocure/futil-js/README.md

 lodash/fp likes to keep things pure, but sometimes JS can get pretty dirty.
 These methods are alternatives for working with data that--for whatever the use case is--needs to be mutable Any methods that interact with mutable data will use the `On` convention (as it is some action occuring `On` some data)

+### `Indexed` (Cap False)
+`mapIndexed`, `eachIndexed`, `reduceIndexed`, `mapValuesIndexed` lodash/fp caps iteratees to one argument by default, but sometimes you need the index.
+These methods are uncapped versions of lodash's methods.
+Any method with uncapped iteratee arguments will use the `Indexed` convention.

 ## Array